sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/update_frequency.md

 ## Repo Updater State

+> NOTE: [Instrumentation](https://docs.sourcegraph.com/admin/faq#i-am-getting-error-cluster-information-not-available-in-the-instrumentation-page-what-should-i-do) (where Repo Updater State resides) is only available for Kubernetes instances.

 **Repo Updater State** is a useful debugging tool for site admins to monitor:

 - **Schedule**: The schedule of when repositories get enqueued into the Update Queue.